wuifdesign/laravel-multiauth/readme.md

     );

-Now remove the first three options and replace as follows:
+and replace the first three options (driver, model, table) and replace them with the following

     return array(